 I have read and understand these rules and agree to them.
-Child's name: Child's signature: inform the school if I have any to e-Safety and will not upload not publish anything that cou member of the school commu moting safe use of the Internet and digital technology at home and concerns over my child's e-safety.
-I will support the school's appror add any pictures, audio, video or text onto any social media. d comment on, upset, offend, identify or threaten the safety of ity.
-I have read and agree to the E-safety and Data Protection poloil Acceptable Usage Policy (AUP) -1 st September 2022. roach I will f any Parent's signature: Date: The school accepts no responsible when children are researching ribility for inappropriate use of the Internet outside school, even
+Child's name: Child's signature: I will support the school by promoting safe use of the Internet and digital technology at home and will inform the school if I have any concerns over my child's E-Safety.
+I will support the school's approach to E-Safety and will not upload or add any pictures, audio, video or text onto any social media that could comment on, upset, offend, identify or threaten the safety of any member of the school community.
+I have read and agree to the E-Safety and Data Protection policies, including the Addendum to pupil Acceptable Usage Policy (AUP) -1 st September 2025, and agree to follow this.
+Parent's signature: Date: The school accepts no responsibility for inappropriate use of the Internet outside school, even when children are researching a school-based subject.